Maryam308/exception-handling-service/README.md

 ## What is this?

-This is a standalone Spring Boot service that demonstrates **centralized exception handling** — a reusable pattern where all error responses across the entire system are handled in one place, consistently.
+This is a standalone Spring Boot service that demonstrates **centralized exception handling**, a reusable pattern where all error responses across the entire system are handled in one place, consistently.

 **Without this pattern:**
 - Every microservice writes its own error handling logic